ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: 9.1.0 or something similar.
 ## Configuring Latest CMake Version:
+### Initial Check:
 Ubuntu 18.04 LTS doesn't come with a preinstalled cmake.
 To check, run on terminal:
 ```
 cmake --version
 ```
 It should show: Not installed but can be installed with "sudo apt-get install cmake".
+### Binary Installation:
 Here, we will download & install binary package in our system.
 Run the following command in the terminal:
 ```
 sudo mkdir /opt/cmake
 ```